Through this remarkable document, one of the world’s great rulers speaks across 2,500 years

 An Ancient Persian Voice

-The Cyrus Cylinder is remarkable for yet another reason—the simple fact that it bears the words of this ancient king.
+The Cyrus Cylinder is remarkable for yet another reason—for the simple fact that it bears the words of this ancient king.
 Though historians had long known of Cyrus from the Bible and from ancient Greek writers, the Cylinder’s discovery in 1879 revealed “what we can say is the actual voice of Cyrus,” commented Dr. Jennifer Rose, a scholar of the Zoroastrian religion.
 “That makes it an extremely important piece of historical information.”

-The Cylinder—like the conquest of Babylon that it describes—marks a key moment in the establishment of the ancient Persian Empire.
+The Cylinder—and the conquest of Babylon that it describes—mark a key moment in the establishment of the ancient Persian Empire.
 “The Cylinder and the artifacts associated with it represent an empire that lasted for two centuries in the ancient world, and yet is rarely studied,” said historian Dr. Touraj Daryaee.
 The Persian Empire was not only the largest the world had yet known, but was rich with innovations in art, economics, writing, transportation, and religion, threads that are also explored in the exhibition.
 “People know about the Bible, they know about Alexander the Great [who conquered the Persian Empire], but there are a lot of things in between that make this an important world civilization.”
-The Cyrus Cylinder is an ambassador for that civilization and its inheritors.
+The Cyrus Cylinder is an ambassador for that civilization, and its inheritors.